For Twilio Inc. [TWLO], Canaccord Genuity sees a rise to $215. What next?

 Canaccord Genuity have made an estimate for Twilio Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on May 29, 2020.
 The new note on the price target was released on April 23, 2020, representing the official price target for Twilio Inc. stock.
 Previously, the target price had yet another raise to $125, while Mizuho analysts kept a Buy rating on TWLO stock.

-Twilio Inc. [TWLO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.45.
-With this latest performance, TWLO shares gained by 60.71% in over the last four-week period, additionally plugging by 98.84% over the last 6 months – not to mention a rise of 40.88% in the past year of trading.
+Twilio Inc. [TWLO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.40.
+With this latest performance, TWLO shares dropped by -0.98% in over the last four-week period, additionally plugging by 93.53% over the last 6 months – not to mention a rise of 31.68% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Twilio Inc. [TWLO] shares currently have an operating margin of -31.20 and a Gross Margin at +50.58.
 Twilio Inc.’s Net Margin is presently recorded at -27.07.